Brazilian-Institute-of-Robotics/bir_tracking-project/README.md

 > If you create more configuration files, keep the name pattern (config2.yml, config3.yml ... confign.yml), the program will catch the last config file

+**Constraints**
+- The lenght of the "planejado" vector has to be equal to the sum of the lenghts of "realizado" vector and "esforocos" vector.
+- The sum of the vector elements of "esforco" vector has to be equal 1.
+- The lenght of "datas" vector has to be equal to the lenght of the "planejado" vector.

 ![graph](./source/config.png)

 ***